 George Smith Bio

 George Smith is a legend of Australian rugby.
 Throughout his distinguished career, he was capped 111 times by Australia and 142 times by the Brumbies.
+George Smith was inducted into the RugbyPass Hall of Fame in 2021.

 Born 14 July 1980, George Smith enjoyed a distinguished junior career where he often played above his age group.
 In 1999, Eddie Jones signed him to represent the ACT Brumbies.
 In his first year of professional rugby in 2000, he made his debut for the side and began to make regular appearances.
 Remarkably considering his lack of senior rugby, he was capped for Australia for the first time during the same year.